huggingface/blog/fine-tune-whisper-multilingual-asr.md

 **Note**: Currently `datasets` makes use of both [`torchaudio`](https://pytorch.org/audio/stable/index.html) and [`librosa`](https://librosa.org/doc/latest/index.html) for audio loading and resampling.
-If you wish to implement your own customised data loading/sampling, you can use the `"path"` column to yield the audio file path and disregard the `"audio"` column.
+If you wish to implement your own customised data loading/sampling, you can use the `"path"` column to obtain the audio file path and disregard the `"audio"` column.

 Training & Evaluation
 ---------------------